-Alabama State Trooper going viral for good deed
+Alabama state trooper going viral for good deed

 BIRMINGHAM, Ala.
 (WIAT)– A Birmingham woman was on her way home from Gulf Shores when she experienced a blowout.

-Haley Stewart shared on Facebook Sunday, that while she was waiting on AAA to arrive, an Alabama State Trooper pulled over to help.
+On Sunday, Haley Stewart shared a post on Facebook about how while she was waiting on AAA to arrive, an Alabama State Trooper pulled over to help.

-“When he realized the towing company was an hour and 45 minutes away, he offered to change the tire himself,” Stewart’s post reads.
+“When he realized the towing company was an hour and 45 minutes away, he offered to change the tire himself,” Stewart’s post read.

 Stewart says his kindness didn’t stop there, and he followed her to a nearby gas station to air up her spare tire.